 What has been learned from years of experience?
 The morning is the most blissful time to be out on the water.
 If you like glassy waters, expansive views, peace and quiet, this is the experience for you.
 There is no experience necessary, but you must be comfortable with water and have fairly steady balance.

 Not interested in trying Yoga poses?
 Book a Stand Up Paddle Tour instead.
 Tours are offered year-round for confident paddlers.

 Sunset is for Champagne Toasts

 In Tahoe you can see the sun rise from the West shore and set from the East.
 Our favorite evening viewing spot is Nevada Beach.
 It is the most expansive beach on the lake.
-There is so much space that everyone can claim their own sandy zone.
+There is so much space that everyone can claim their own sandy seat.
 Most of the beaches around Tahoe are open from sunrise to sunset.
 We like to arrive early or after dinnertime to avoid the crowds.
 It's a great spot for a Lake Tahoe Bachelorette party to have a champagne toast.

 Toast the Town

 The casinos are always a good place to begin.
 Twenty-four hour fun is available at every turn when you are in the corridor.
 There is more to see than slot machines and clubs.
 If you are looking for something different we would be happy to reserve seats for your party at some of our local drinking holes.